hoangtruc1110/NVR_Hikvision/README.md

 + search log in MongoDB through isodate : search_log_iso_date()
 + get the lastest 20 event : get_new()
 + get data continuously : run()
++ set up to upload localhost in Library folder

 Step 1:
 - You must have